 Many people with flat feet don't experience any difficulties, but some suffer from pain in the heel or arch (plantar fasciitis), swelling along the inside of the ankles, and knee and hip problems.

-The best insoles for flat feet will support your arch and stabilize your heel, preventing overpronation.
+The best insoles for flat feet support your arch and stabilize your heel, preventing overpronation.
 Typically, the best insoles for flat feet will offer a low, but supportive arch.
 Finding one that matches the contours of your foot is key.

 While soft, cushioned insoles might seem like the best choice, what your feet really need is structural support.
 All of Tread Labs semi-custom insoles come in four arch heights to accommodate arch heights from low to extra high.